Alexandra Pelosi: Footage of the January 6 attack

 On October 13, 2022, footage taken by Alexandra Pelosi was included within the Public hearings of the United States House Select Committee on the January 6 Attack.
 During the January 6 United States Capitol attack, the senior Congressional leadership was evacuated from the Capitol building to Fort McNair, about two miles away.
 Democratic leaders evacuated included House Speaker Nancy Pelosi and her senior associates Steny Hoyer and James Clyburn.
 Incoming Senate Majority Leader Chuck Schumer was also evacuated.
 Senior Senate Republicans evacuated to Fort McNair included outgoing Senate Majority Leader Mitch McConnell and Senators Chuck Grassley and John Thune.
 House Republican leaders evacuated to Fort McNair included House Minority Leader Kevin McCarthy and Steve Scalise.
 Videos recorded by Alexandra Pelosi during those hours showed desperate phone calls imploring government officials to come to the defense of members of Congress, and were released by the committee in October 2022.

 Personal life

 On June 18, 2005, in Greenwich Village, she married Dutch journalist and lawyer Michiel Vos.

 In 2006, Pelosi gave birth to their first child, a boy named Paul Vos, named after Pelosi's father Paul Pelosi.
-Pelosi had a second son in 2007, named Thomas Vos, after his great grandfather Thomas D'Alesandro Jr.
+Pelosi had a second son in 2007, named Thomas Vos, after her grandfather Thomas D'Alesandro Jr.